Did you love summer camp when you were a kid? (I sure did!).

 It’s never too early to starting looking for summer camps in your area.
 I’m amazed how many camps are full months before the camp starts.

 There are camps of every subject possible so there is bound to be something that your kids are interested in.
-There are many sources to find camps in your area including: The American Camp Association website www.acacamps.org your local newspapers often have a summer camp guide, local mom blogs, and searching for camps in your area.
+There are many sources to find camps in your area including: The American Camp Association website www.acacamps.org , your local newspaper summer guide, local mom blogs, and Google.

-Julie Ann Wood is the author of More Than a Lemonade Stand and You’re Never Too Young To Start a Business.
-She has created a complete youth entrepreneur curriculum that is not only used in her programs but in 16 states and 7 countries.
+Julie Ann Wood is the author of More Than a Lemonade Stand and You’re Never Too Young To Start a Business and the Creator of the Biz Ops Game.
+She has created a complete youth entrepreneur curriculum that is not only used in her programs but in 31 states and 13 countries.
 To learn more about the curriculum visit eseedling.com